yehia67/agentic-wallet/docs/wallet-integration.md

 1. **Transaction Safety Analysis**: Before executing any wallet operation, the system analyzes the transaction for safety using LLM.
 2. **Error Handling**: Comprehensive error handling ensures that failures are properly reported.
-3. **Environment Variables**: Sensitive information like private keys and API keys are stored in environment variables.
+3. **Environment Variables**: Sensitive information like private keys are stored in environment variables.
+4. **Base Smart Wallet Security**: Leverages Base's built-in security features and account abstraction standards.

 ## Testing